GUIDE 2025

 2. Be honest

-3. Do it face to face
+3. Do it face-to-face

 4. Use tangible, pertinent examples